Top Tips To Reduce Wasted Google Ad Spend

 If you are selling widgets and your target search keyword is “widgets for sale,” your ads might also come up if a person types “how widgets are made.”
 This search does not have the intention of making a purchase, and we do not want to show ads to those users.

 You should add “how widgets are made” as a negative keyword to prevent clicks on your ads for that keyword.
-Negative keywords allow you to exclude your ads for showing up for specific search terms.
+Negative keywords allow you to exclude your ads from showing up for specific search terms.
 Analyzing your search term report and adding tentative search terms will prevent waste in your budget from searches that are irrelevant to your business.

 How to add negative keywords to your campaign: